DerrickJames/tippy/readme.md

 #Tippy
 ---------------------------------------------------------------------

-A simple presentation to demonstrate file upload using jquery.fileapi and some few design patterns that can be leveraged using Laravel 4.2 for a super clean and elegant workflow.
+A simple presentation to demonstrate Laravel 4.2 design patterns implementations that can be leveraged using Laravel 4.2 for a super clean and elegant workflow and file upload using jquery.fileapi.

 ### User login with commenting permission